mobile app bar

 Published

-In addition to Bryant’s insights, fans were also treated to some humorous moments.
-Their business discussions took an amusing turn when the 59-year-old self-starter noticed that Newton had yet to offer him anything throughout his appearance on the show.
+The 59-year-old businessman noticed that Newton had yet to offer him anything throughout his appearance on the show.
+Not even water.

-“That’s why he’s Cam Newton,” Bryant noted before steering the conversation back towards taxes.
+“That’s why he’s Cam Newton,” Bryant noted before steering the conversation back toward taxes.

-Citing the old adage of “don’t pay more than you should, pay what you owe,” Bryant claimed that there’s nothing “shady” about handling taxes in such a manner.
+Citing the age-old adage of “don’t pay more than you should, pay what you owe,” Bryant claimed that there’s nothing “shady” about handling taxes in such a manner.

 “You want to find a great tax professional and make sure your tax pro and attorney are not going to the club and partying with you.
-You want somebody that’s boring… I have a bookkeeper, I have an accountant, I have a chief financial officer… These are all a part of my financial deal and I’m the financial literacy pro but I assume that I don’t know.”
+You want somebody that’s boring… I have a bookkeeper, I have an accountant, I have a chief financial officer… These are all a part of my financial deal and I’m the financial literacy pro, but I assume that I don’t know,” elaborated Bryant.

-Sharing his friend’s claim that they would rather enjoy “capital gains” over further taxes, Bryant highlights how one must be willing to take an alternative approach to success.
+Sharing his friend’s claim that they would rather enjoy “capital gains” over further taxes, Bryant highlighted how one must be willing to take an alternative approach to success.

 About the author